Fenix Nickel Project: Evictions and land claims

-In late 2006 and early 2007, Skye Resources (acquired by HudBay Minerals in 2008, renamed HMI Nickel and subsequently sold by HudBay in 2011) sought forced evictions of Mayan communities located on contested mine land.
-Homes were burned to the ground during these evictions.
+In late 2006 and early 2007, Skye Resources (acquired by HudBay Minerals in 2008, renamed HMI Nickel and subsequently sold by HudBay in 2011) carried out forced evictions of Mayan communities located on contested mine land.
+During a number of these evictions, police officers and soldiers burnt the homes of Mayan communities to the ground.

 The Fenix mining project is also subject to ongoing land claims by local Mayan communities.
-In 2006, the International Labour Organization, an agency of the United Nations, ruled that Guatemala had breached international law by granting the Fenix mining concession without first consulting with local Mayan people.
+In 2006, the International Labour Organization, an agency of the United Nations, ruled that Guatemala had breached international law by granting the Fenix mining concession without first consulting with the local Mayan communities.
 The ILO released a report discussing the violation in 2007.

-In February 2022, the Inter-American Court of Human Rights heard a land-claims case from Mayan villagers impacted by the mine.
-The case is part of a years-long claim beginning in 2002, when area residents bought their land back from the Guatemalan government, but never received title.
+In February 2022, the Inter-American Court of Human Rights heard a land-claims case from Mayan communities impacted by the mine.
+The case is part of a years-long claim beginning in 2002, when residents of the area bought their land back from the Guatemalan government, but never received title.